ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 When you are running the commands to remove the associated resources, use the project that you selected during the installation of your OpenShift Container Platform cluster.
 Replace the `<project_name>` parameter in the following commands with your project name.

 1. Download the `uninstall.sh` script from [github](https://github.com/IBM/cp4mcm-samples/blob/master/scripts/uninstall.sh).
+Run: `curl https://raw.githubusercontent.com/IBM/cp4mcm-samples/master/scripts/cp4mcm-cleanup-utility.sh -o uninstall.sh`
 2. Identify the path to the kubeconfig file for your cluster, for example: `/root/.kube/config`
 3. Change the file permissions on the `uninstall.sh`script so you can run it: `chmod 700 uninstall.sh`
 4. Run the `uninstall.sh` script as follows: `./uninstall.sh --mode uninstallEverything --kubeconfigPath ~/.kube/config --cloudpakNamespace <project_name>`